 Why You'll Love It

-- Ketchup: This is the main ingredient in your homemade barbecue sauce.
-If you're using a sugar-free or paleo version, add more brown sugar or honey.
+- Ketchup: This is the main ingredient in the homemade barbecue sauce.
+If you're using a , add more brown sugar or honey.

 - Apple cider vinegar: A mild vinegar that adds the perfect amount of tang.